freels/haskell-project/README.md

 in that by default libraries are installed into a global namespace, and different versions have a habit of stomping on each other.

-Thankfully, there are a few tools that help solve this issue, mostly by allowing you to easily restrict installing dependencies to a per-project environment.
-I found `cabal-dev` to be the most straightforward to use, though there is also `hsenv` to check out.
+Thankfully, 'cabal-dev' mostly solves this issue, by installing dependencies in a per-project environment.
+Although, I found `cabal-dev` to be the most straightforward to use, there are a few other similar tools worth checking out, such as `hsenv` or `capri`.

 ## Development Workflow